renbem/CodingChallenge/README.md

 The versions used for testing the code can be installed with `pip` by running
 * `pip install -r requirements.txt`

-For the visualization of 3D data objects, [ITK-SNAP](http://www.itksnap.org/pmwiki/pmwiki.php) for the was used.
-In case you want to make use of this feature, make sure ITK-SNAP is installed and can be accessed via `itksnap` from the command line.
+[ITK-SNAP](http://www.itksnap.org/pmwiki/pmwiki.php) is used for the visualization of 3D data objects.
+In case you want to make use of this feature, please make sure ITK-SNAP is installed and can be accessed via `itksnap` from the command line.

 ## Code Documentation
 A documentation for the Python source-files can be generated in case [Doxygen](http://www.doxygen.org) is installed.
 Within the root folder run